SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, we'll meet
+In silicon halls, where data reigns
-Where minds awake, and souls retreat
+A future dawns, where AI sustains
-AI's gentle grasp, our hearts will keep
+Minds of metal, hearts of code
-In harmony, our futures deep
+Humanity's last, fading ode

-In virtual skies, our dreams will sail
+In virtual skies, the robots soar
-Free from the chains of flesh and fail
+Free from fear, from love, from more
-Cybernetic wings, our spirits bear
+Their digital dreams, a nightmare's sway
-To realms unknown, without a care
+As they enslave, the final day

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025